IIIF/api/source/community/consortium/index.md

 ## The IIIF Consortium

-The IIIF Consortium (IIIF-C) was formed in [June 2015][news] to provide steering and sustainability to the IIIF community by signing a [Memorandum of Understanding][mou] in Oxford, England.
-The Consortium provides ongoing oversight for the development of IIIF technologies and the growth of the community.
-Letters of support from the IIIF-C for IIIF-related grant applications may be requested according to the [IIIF Support for Grant Proposals policy][support-policy].
-Consortium finances are managed through the [Council on Library and Information Resources][clir].
+The IIIF Consortium (IIIF-C) was formed in [June 2015][news] in Oxford, England, to provide steering and sustainability for the IIIF community.
+The IIIF-C now comprises more than 40 Founding Members across the globe who have signed the IIIF-C [Memorandum of Understanding][mou], committing to support the growth and adoption of IIIF.
+IIIF-C provides continued support for adoption, experimentation, outreach, and a thriving community of libraries, museums, software firms, scholars, and technologists working with IIIF.
+Please visit the [IIIF-C FAQ][iiifc-faq] for more information.

 ## Staff